ChuckNorr1s/Stable-CAD-Generator/README.md

 To get a new API key please visit https://beta.dreamstudio.ai/membership .

 # Sources/Modules used
+https://numpy.org/ (used for expanding the dimensions of the image)

 https://www.tensorflow.org/ (image classification)

 https://beta.dreamstudio.ai/ (the api that generates the new image, limited to about 124)